openshift-integration/camel-k-example-kafka/readme.md

-# Camel K Kafka Examples
+# Camel K Kafka Quickstart

 This example demonstrates how to get started with `Camel K` and `Apache Kafka`.
-We will show how to quickly set up a Kafka Topic via Red Hat OpenShift Streams for Apache Kafka and be able to use it in a simple Producer/Consumer pattern `Integration`.
-We also will show how to simplify the credentials management via `Service Binding` when you want to access a Kafka instance in a `KameletBinding`.
+We will show how to quickly set up a Kafka Topic via Red Hat OpenShift Streams for Apache Kafka and be able to use it in a simple Producer/Consumer pattern `Integration`. <!-- We also will show how to simplify the credentials management via `Service Binding` when you want to access a Kafka instance in a `KameletBinding`. (available on Camel 1.4.x, see https://github.com/openshift-integration/camel-k-example-kafka/issues/2) -->

 The quickstart is based on the [Apache Camel K upstream Kafka example](https://github.com/apache/camel-k/tree/main/examples/kafka).